trello/timezone/README.md

 # Timezone

-Timezone is an application aimed at helping remote teams by making it easier to see where and **when** their coworkers are.
+Timezone is an application aimed at helping remote teams by making it easier to see where their coworkers are.

 # Setup